-Australia prides itself on giving its employees the best career opportunities, whether that be within KFC
+Australia prides itself on giving its employees the best career opportunities, whether that be within KFC, or beyond.

 Consistent with this promise, #myplan was developed to improve employee engagement and retention